microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <div class="tip" data-title="Tips">

-> To retreive the local video stream, you can use this code:
+> To retrieve the local video stream, you can use this code:
 >
 > ```javascript
 > // Local video loopback